sanchc23/ECE-353---Microprocessor-Design/README.md

 The class consisted of one large project, split into multiple modules.

-Individual built code for components to be used in the final product, such as UART, Timers, and EEPROM.
+Individually built code for components to be used in the final product, such as UART, Timers, and EEPROM.

 The final project we decided to make was a small Pokemon game.